 Everyone will have their own techniques and approaches to an oral cancer examination; however, telling the patient what is being performed is a key element of the total exam.
 Since many patients do not know they are receiving an oral cancer examination, we believe that this point should be emphasized.
 Some offices give patients a button/brochure stating that they have had an oral cancer examination; thereby, calling attention to the fact that the examination is vitally important.
+The Oral Cancer Foundation provides a lighted tongue blade and instruction on examining the mouth for patients and also buttons that can be given to patients indicating that they have had an oral cancer exam.
 The buttons can be obtained from the Oral Cancer Foundation at (http://www.oralcancer.org).42

 Your session is about to expire.
 Do you want to continue logged in?